bijoychandraAU/PrecipTDS/readme.md

-# Preci_diasg: Temporal downscaling of precipitation
+# PrecipTDS15: Temporal downscaling of precipitation

 *PreciTDS* package generates a higher resolution temporal scale (15-min) from 1-h precipitation using a modified stochastic disaggregation